arribass/Salesforce-Notes/AppBuilder/AppBuilder.md

 All Types of fields:

+Case Picklist to Multipicklist

-Case Picklist to Multipicklist values retain
+When changing from Picklist to Multipicklist selected values retain.

-How text(encrypted) fields are stored in the database? work
+How text(encrypted) fields are stored in the database?

 - Encrypted text fields are stored in the database as encrypted values.
 The original value is not stored in the database, only the encrypted value is stored.
 - Mask can be applied to the field to hide the original value.
 The mask is applied when the field is displayed in the user interface.
 The original value is not displayed in the user interface, only the masked value is displayed.